ISCHEMIC STROKE / PREVENTION

 Age

-- the advanced age is not an absolute contraindication to CEA/CAS; the patient’s biological status, life expectancy, and other factors must be considered
+- advanced age is not an absolute contraindication to CEA/CAS; the patient’s biological status, life expectancy, and other factors must be considered

 - in the ACAS trial, age > 80 years was a contraindication